telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/excel-export.md

 To initiate Excel export via code call the [saveAsExcel](/api/javascript/ui/grid.html#methods-saveAsExcel) method.

-> Important: Older browsers (IE9 and below, Safari) require the implementation of a [server proxy](/framework/save-files/introduction#browser-support).
+> Older browsers (IE9 and below, Safari) require the implementation of a [server proxy](/framework/save-files/introduction#browser-support).

 ## What is Exported